0xAX/linux-insides/Booting/linux-bootstrap-1.md

 #define CAN_USE_HEAP    (1<<7)
 ```

-and, as we can read in the boot protocol,
+and, as we can read in the boot protocol:

 ```
 Field name: loadflags